-DLNR/AG NEWS RELEASE: New DLNR rule proposed for Mauna Kea summitPosted on Jul 7, 2015 in Latest News, Newsroom, Press Releases
+DLNR/AG NEWS RELEASE: New DLNR rule proposed for Mauna Kea summitPosted on Jul 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – To promote safe access to the Mauna Kea summit on Hawai‘i Island, the State has proposed an emergency rule to be considered by the Hawai‘i Board of Land and Natural Resources at its regularly scheduled meeting on Friday, July 10, 2015.
 The proposed rule schedules nighttime hours during which individuals may not remain within a designated restricted area and also prohibits the presence of camping-related supplies within the restricted areas at all hours.